nus-mtp/reindeer/Process.md

 	git checkout {branch-name}
 	git merge master
 	```
+5. Finish Implementing and Merge to Master
+	- Get latest master branch

+	- RUN TEST, make sure all the tests cases (For both the new feature and the existing features) are passed

+	- Merge locally first

+	- If no conflicts, push to the remote repo (yahooo~)

 ### Fixing Issues (Bugs)
-1. Refering to "Add New Features" section, when creating a new branch, name the branch as `Bug-{IssueNumber}-{SomeKeywords}` e.g. `Bug-42-FixStudentList`
+1. Refering to "Add New Features" section except for when creating a new branch, name the branch as `Bug-{IssueNumber}-{SomeKeywords}` e.g. `Bug-42-FixStudentList`

 2. The rest follows the procedures on adding new features

 ### Merge Branch
-1. Currently we are not planning to do code reviewing, therefore run existing all tests cases before merging to master branch.
+1. Currently we are not planning to do code reviewing, therefore run all existing test cases before merging to master branch.